-The Healthier Together Initiative within Healthy St. Pete launched in October 2019.
-It helps to engage community partners and elevate the progress being made across all sectors.
-There are three phases of the Healthier Together Initiative.
-Healthier Together Ambassadors are stakeholders in specific wellness related industries such as nutrition, mental health, environmental health, fitness, financial health and children's health.
-Six ambassadors are featured each quarter and they are able to address issues in their industry and introduce programming.
-October 6-12 -
+Healthy St. Pete’s new Healthier Together Initiative launched in October 2019 to help engage and elevating health and wellness among community partners and residents.
+There are three phases of the Healthier Together Initiative: Phase One: Healthier Together Ambassadors— Ambassadors are stakeholders in specific wellness related industries, such as nutrition, mental health, environmental health, fitness, financial health and children’s health, and lend their subject matter expertise to elevate various health topics.
+Six ambassadors are featured each quarter.
+They address issues in their industry

 By: Coach Rob Perry Sowing Seeds Tennis is a nonprofit dedicated to building great citizens through tennis and education one kid at a time.
 We tirelessly work with under served kids in a safe, trusted environment to ensure academic excellence.
 We make sure meaningful values are developed and critical life skills are learned.
 We empower each student to reach their highest potential to ensure success.
 The 13th Annual Sowing Seeds Classic Tournament will be held March 7th and 8th at Lake Vista

 Social and emotional learning (SEL) enhances students’ ability to succeed at home and beyond by teaching them how to self-regulate their emotions, problem solve, make responsible decisions, maintain positive friendships, and more.
 The Conflict Corner is a designated spot where children can visit and solve conflicts with another child.
 They realize they don’t need adults to solve everything.
 By giving children the tools they need to solve problems, this is great practice for the real world.
 Healthy St. Pete's HealthyKids program is